RosarioB/eliza_starknet/README.md

 # eliza_starknet
+This is the source code of the project Mintifi, the demo is on [Youtube](https://youtu.be/7uUhRoCQXn0?si=Ks7fcvZMmKEJcDPt).

-An agentic application based on Eliza AI16Z that creates labels (NFTs) on Starknet.
+This is an agentic application based on Eliza AI16Z that creates labels (NFTs) on Starknet.
 It includes the Starknet-Eliza plugin so it can transfer, swap and deploy tokens.

 In the `.env` file put: